Election Information

 Voting at the polls

-In-person voting for Town of Marshall residents is held at the Town Shop, 18475 Gillingham Drive.
+In-person voting for Town of Marshall residents is held at the Town Hall, 18475 Gillingham Drive.
 Polls currently open at 7 AM and close at 8 PM.
 In-person voting rules may be changed by the legislature, vetoed by the Governor and overruled by the courts.
 This site will be updated when appropriate but please rely on the information at My Vote.

 Recent election results